lmc2179/lmc2179.github.io/drafts/elbow_finding.md

 # Final assembly (Top to bottom)

-# Dealing with diminishing returns in modeling and beyond
+# Dealing with diminishing returns in dimensionality and beyond: the knee/elbow problem

 ?